-Today's modern anesthetic monitors have made surgery much safer than in the past.
-We adjust the amount and type of anesthetic used depending on the health, age and weight of your pet.
-For most procedures your pet will have an IV catheter along with fluids administered during surgery.
-This helps your pets recovery and provides a additional level of safety.
+Today’s modern anesthetic monitors have made surgery much safer than in the past.
+We adjust the amount and type of anesthetic used depending on the health, age, and weight of your pet.
+For most procedures, your pet will have an IV catheter along with fluids administered during surgery.
+This helps your pet’s recovery and provides an additional level of safety.

-We require a pre-anesthetic blood panel for most procedures as even healthy looking animals can have undetected organ problems.
-Blood work enables us to assess these issues as well as your pet's overall organ function ensuring that the liver and kidney can handle the anesthetic.
+We require a pre-anesthetic blood panel for most procedures as even healthy-looking animals can have undetected organ problems.
+Blood work enables us to assess these issues as well as your pet’s overall organ function ensuring that the liver and kidney can handle the anesthetic.
 This reduces the risks of anesthesia.
-In many cases a baseline panel is all that is needed.
-However, in some age groups more comprehensive blood work, including a complete blood cell count, chemistry and urine test provide the best information about your pets overall health and well being.
+In many cases, a baseline panel is all that is needed.
+However, in some age groups more comprehensive blood work, including a complete blood cell count, chemistry and urine test provides the best information about your pet’s overall health and well being.

 If serious problems are detected, surgery can be postponed until further assessment can be completed.

 You will need to withhold food for at least 8 to 10 hours before surgery although water is allowed until the morning of surgery.
-It is important that surgery be performed on an empty stomach to reduce the risk of vomiting during and after anesthesia
+It is important that surgery is performed on an empty stomach to reduce the risk of vomiting during and after anesthesia.

-7. What is the protocol for dropping off and picking up my pet on the day of the surgery?
+What is the protocol for dropping off and picking up my pet on the day of surgery?

 Please allow 5 to 10 minutes of time to fill out paperwork and make decisions on the blood testing and other options available when you drop your pet off for surgery.
 Please allow the same window of time when picking up your pet to go over your pet’s home care needs.